-The Smog Check Referee Program is currently recruiting for open Referee positions throughout California.
+The Smog Check Referee Program is recruiting for open Referee positions throughout California, including locations in Whittier, Woodland Hills, LA, Oxnard, San Bruno and more.

-Referees work with the public, perform inspection and testing of vehicles for smog certification, and help train community college students for careers in the smog check field.
+Smog Referees work with the public, perform inspections and testing of vehicles for smog certification, and help train community college students for careers in the smog check field.

 - BAR EO and EI Licenses